SnapFS Documentation

 Platform Support

-Today, the supported agent setup path is Linux and macOS.
+Today, the supported packaged agent setup path is Linux.

 Windows agent install guidance and install scripts are coming soon.
 If you are on Windows today, you can continue with one-off CLI scans, or you can wire up the agent manually if you are comfortable with a DIY setup.